UNR-CFB/lahontan/README.md

 # Lahontan

 Lahontan is a set of tools built around an object-oriented pipeline used in qualifying and processing sets of paired-end next-gen RNA sequencing data.
+It takes fastq files from a high-throughput sequencer and performs quality control steps before performing a preliminary differential gene expression analysis.

-This pipeline uses trimmomatic and fastqc to perform quality control; BLAST to check the strandedness; and a choice of hisat2/featureCounts, hisat2/stringtie, bowtie2, or kallisto to analyze and quantify the experimental data.
-This pipeline also provides some automated R scripts to begin a gene expression analysis.
-The pipeline is compatible with SLURM scheduled clusters for parallel execution and standard desktop computers.
+Lahontan uses trimmomatic and fastqc to perform quality control; BLAST to check the strandedness; and a choice of hisat2/featureCounts, hisat2/stringtie, bowtie2, or kallisto to analyze and quantify the experimental data.
+Lahontan also automatically produces some R scripts to begin a gene expression analysis for certain modes.
+Lahontan is compatible with SLURM scheduled clusters for parallel execution as well as standard desktop computers.

 Table of Contents
 =================